 1. Confidence- This is the most likely scenario to me, and likewise, it is the hardest to explain and understand.
 You're telling me a guy like Brown, a shot-happy, former 4-star recruit, who is lighting it up as a sophomore starter on an undefeated power conference team all of the sudden completely and irreversibly loses confidence in his ability to make shots?
 I don't buy that for a second, but yet, I kind of have to.
 When the evidence is presented right in front of me, that's really the only logical conclusion I can come to, even if I don't understand how I reached it.
 Have I seen weirder things in basketball and sports in general?
 Sure.
 But this would be in that ballpark.
 After all, usually a guy who is struggling with confidence in his shot is completely adverse to taking a shot.
 Just look at what Gerald Wallace is doing since the All-Star break and what he said to reporters recently about his confidence.
 So it would be hard to imagine Robert struggling with confidence issues and not being bashful to fire shots up.
 That's why NBA guys like J.R.
 Smith, Jamal Crawford, Stephen Curry, Jordan Crawford and collegiate guys like Russ Smith and Seth Curry are the way they are.
 Confidence be damned, they're shooting the ball and they know that eventually it's going to go in.
 They also don't worry about it when they miss.
 Robert Brown is a guy, through the first year and eight games in a Tech uniform, had more or less fit that bill.
 So that argument doesn't make sense, but when compared to some of the others, it might make the most sense.
 The one thing to keep in mind though, is that the funk that Robert Brown got in didn't only affect his shooting.
 Looking at the chart, you can see that he was worse in EVERY SINGLE area statistically after the first eight games.
 So to accept this argument, you're accepting that not only did he lose complete confidence in his shot, but complete confidence in his ability to play basketball.

 2. Fatigue- We all know that James Johnson said all camp long that he wanted to run, despite only having eight eligible scholarship bodies.
 But midway through December, the Hokies' pace was slowing considerably and by the end of the year, they were nothing more than a half-court basketball team.
 At the end of the season, I could hardly remember that at one point this team liked to run you up and down the floor.
-Was this a result of a young coach making a naïve decision and saying, "well this is going to work really well or fail really badly, but at least it will be interesting"?
+Was this a result of a young coach making a naïve decision and saying, "well this is going to work really well or fail really badly, but at least it will be interesting?"
 Perhaps.
 But regardless, it played a part in the slowing of the pace at least, and probably to some degree the missed shots and poor defense.
-But to think that a player or players in Division I basketball would be so gassed in a season that they could never recover, even when missing a game and playing fewer minutes down the stretch is tough to come to grips with.
+To think that a player or players in Division I basketball would be so gassed in a season that they could never recover, even when missing a game and playing fewer minutes down the stretch, is tough to come to grips with.
 If Brown regressed so far, how come every other player on the team didn't take the same dive (though most did)?
 I'm sure fatigue played a part in Brown's demise, but to what extent I can't say.

 3. Level of competition- This is important to remember here.
 In the Hokies' first eight games of the season they faced exactly ONE team that went to the NCAA Tournament in Oklahoma State.
-They did however face and beat the team that made it to the NIT Championship (Iowa).
+They did, however, face and beat the team that made it to the NIT Championship (Iowa).
 Other than that though, there's not much to write home about, as the remaining six teams were some of the worst in their conferences and in some cases the nation.
 If you're a great player, you're a great player no matter who you play.
 So the fact that Brown struggled so mightily against the meatier part of the schedule seems to suggest that maybe we weren't seeing the REAL Robert Brown.
 That being said, strength of opponent fails to explain how Brown began to fall apart in the three following games against one of the worst teams in the nation and two teams that finished sixth or worse in their low-major conferences, especially after pouring in a career-high the game directly before his unfathomably-bad cold streak.

 So that closes the book on Robert Brown for this site...for now.
 We'll now move on to talk about Jarell Eddie's struggles post-Oklahoma State in 2012-13.